 13. Pallyy — Best for Instagram on a Budget

 Pallyy is a lightweight, affordable social media scheduler with a focus on Instagram and visual content planning.
-It offers a clean interface, visual feed planner, and a bio link builder — all at one of the lowest price points on this list.
+Founded in 2019 by solo developer Tim Bennetto, it has grown to over 100,000 users and offers a clean interface, visual feed planner, and a bio link builder — all at one of the lowest price points on this list.

 Key features: